-The Managing Owner has sole discretion in determining what distributions, if any, the Fund will make to shareholders.
-No distributions were paid for the year ended December 31, 2020.
+The Managing Owner has sole discretion in determining what distributions, if any, the Fund will make to Shareholders.
+No distributions were paid for the years ended December 31, 2021 and 2020.

 The table below shows distributions per General Share and Share and in total for the years presented: